is part of the Global Exhibitions Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-Top Five Sustainability Stories
+Top Five Sustainability Stories from Greenbuild 2017

 As a five-time winner of the IMEX-GMIC Green Meetings award, we are committed to raising the bar in sustainable events each year and are pleased to announce the Top Five Sustainability Stories from Greenbuild/ABX 2017.